seiejouke/eve-market-logger/README.md

 1. Use Python scripts to query the ESI API
 2. Analyze with Jupyter notebooks:
-   - Liquidity
-   - Profit margins
-   - ISK velocity
-   - Inventory aging
-   - Capital allocation
+   - EDA - Features Engineering

 ## Roadmap